 Also, consider the openings indicated on your floor plan.
 Do you have windows on more than one side of your space?
 Can you put in high windows to get rid of rising hot air?

 More importantly, make sure your floor plan indicates all the specifics of your home, and that these specifics are compliant with State or territory standards.
-Have your licensed architect or designer help you with this, be sure your state council approves the plans, and be certain that the finished project closely follows your plans’ specifications.
+Have your licensed building designer help you with this, be sure your state council approves the plans, and be certain that the finished project closely follows your plans’ specifications.

 Building materials greatly affect the quality of your home and its overall energy efficiency, so choose long-lasting, low impact, and durable materials.
 Keep in mind that these materials do not need to be expensive.
 You can use recycled building materials and minimise waste.